New announcement. Learn more

 Electrical Periodic Verifications

-Many insurance companies require businesses to carry out an electrical periodic verification to Sections 3, 4, or 5 of AS/NZS 3019:2007.
-This is a comprehensive inspection involving a detailed visual examination of your entire electrical system, as well as limited or full testing such as earth continuity, equipotential bonding, polarity, earth fault loop impedance, insulation resistance, and RCD testing.
+Many insurance companies require businesses to carry out an electrical periodic verification in accordance with AS/NZS 3019:2007.
+This is a comprehensive inspection involving a detailed visual examination and limited or full testing of your electrical systems.
 We can conduct a periodic verification and prepare a detailed report with recommendations and a certificate of verification to meet your insurance requirements.